Skip to content

 Taxability of Trusts: How Are Trusts Taxed?

 Are trusts tax-exempt?
-Many people assume they are, or that, at the very least, all trusts enjoy tax benefits and protection from creditors, but these assumptions would be false.
+Many people assume they are or, at the very least, that they enjoy tax benefits and protection from creditors.
+These assumptions, however, would be false.
 Trusts often are subject to the same types of taxes as individuals.

 Understanding Tax Brackets for Trusts

-There are several types of taxes that could apply to trusts; however, since how a trust is taxed will depend on factors like the type of trust it is and the way the trust is structured, it is a good idea to enlist the help of a probate attorney or tax professional if you are the successor trustee to ensure that you not only follow the provisions of the trust, but the relevant trust tax rates as well.
+There are several types of taxes that could apply to trusts, but how a trust is taxed will depend on factors like the type of trust it is and the way the trust is structured.
+If you are a successor trustee, it is a good idea to enlist the help of a probate attorney or tax professional to ensure that you not only follow the provisions of the trust, but the relevant tax rules as well.

 Trust Income Tax Rates

-Like individuals, a trust can own assets, such as stocks and bonds, which may earn dividends, or real estate, which may earn rental income.
+When a settlor dies, the successor trustee’s role will begin.
+A responsibility they may have is generating income for the trust or managing the income it already generates.
+A trust can own income-producing assets, such as stocks and bonds (which may earn dividends) or real estate (which may earn rental income).
 In the same way individuals must pay taxes on such income, trusts must do so as well.

 What is the federal income tax rates for trusts?
 Are trusts taxed at a higher rate?
-As the chart below demonstrates, trust tax rates are higher than individual tax rates.
+As the bulleted list below demonstrates, trust tax rates are higher than individual tax rates.

 • For trust income between $0 to $3,100: 10% of income over $0

-It’s important to keep in mind that your county may also charge an income tax and that trust tax rates can vary considerably from year to year, so it is important for trustees to either keep themselves apprised of the latest tax rules or work with an attorney or tax professional who knows and understands them.
+It’s important to keep in mind that your county may also charge an income tax, and that trust tax rates can vary considerably from year to year.
+Therefore, it is important for trustees to either keep themselves apprised of the latest tax rules or work with a professional who is well-versed in them.

 Trust Capital Gains Tax Rates